Academic Policies for the Radiography program

 If for any reason a student has a misdemeanor or felony charge they may not be able to attend clinical and/or sit for their National registry examination.
 It is recommended that if this applies to a person applying to the program they should discuss this matter with the program director.
-More information can be obtained at www.arrt.org under the ethics section follow the link to Pre-Application Process
+More information can be obtained on the American Registry of Radiologic Technologists' (ARRT) website under the ethics section follow the link to Pre-Application Process

 *At any time a clinical site can request an additional drug and/or alcoholic screening.
 If the student refuses to participate in this test they will immediately be dismissed from the program.